 The first few points might not seem like a big deal, but these are easy things to pair with other tactics like using side hustle income.
 They build on each other.

-Finally, refinancing your student loans can be a low-time intensity, high impact way to improve your loan picture overnight.
+Finally, doing a student loan refinance can be a low-time intensity, high impact way to improve your loan picture overnight.

 I was able to take a whopping 6-7% interest loan and refinance it to below 4.5%.
 This saved me thousands of dollars over time.
 Pair this with a steady stream of prepayment, you’ll be crushing your debt in no time.

 For me, this freed up more capital to keep saving for real estate.

 Paying off your student loans is the gift that will keep giving.